salrashid123/envoy_iap/README.md

 ### Sample Client/Server

-In this repo, you'll also find a smaple client/server app in python.
+In this repo, you'll also find a sample client/server app in python.

 to use, first